 Of course, the amount of sweat also varies from person to person and situation to situation (ranging from almost nothing in cooler conditions and low intensity to several liters per hour during intensive sports in the heat).

 When you combine differences in sodium concentration with differences in sweat rate, the potential differences in net sodium losses between individual athletes can be very large, especially in a middle or long distance triathlon.

 And in many cases, those losses are many times greater than someone who doesn't sweat regularly.
 Therefore, athletes should be cautious about standard federal guidelines for sodium consumption.
-If you sweat profusely and sweat out a lot of sodium, it's more than possible to lose the state guideline-recommended 2,300 mg of sodium per day in just one hour of exercise.
+If you sweat profusely and sweat out a lot of sodium, it's possible to do more than recommended by state guidelines 2,300 mg of sodium per day to lose sports in just one hour.
 If you exercise for a long time, the loss can be really enormous.

 What happens when sodium losses increase?